-- R400.13 A Firm or a Network Firm shall not assume a management responsibility for an Audit Client. - 400.13 A1 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 400.13 A2 When a Firm or a Network Firm assumes a management responsibility for an Audit Client, self-review, self-interest and familiarity threats are created.
-Assuming a management responsibility might also create an advocacy threat because the Firm or Network Firm becomes too closely aligned with the views and interests of management. - 400.13 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgement.
-Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity.
+- R400.183 A Firm or a Network Firm shall not assume a management responsibility for an Audit Client. - 400.183 A1 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources. - 400.183 A2 When a Firm or a Network Firm assumes a management responsibility for an Audit Client, self-review, self-interest and familiarity threats are created.
+Assuming a management responsibility might also create an advocacy threat because the Firm or Network Firm becomes too closely aligned with the views and interests of management. - 400.183 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgement.
+Examples of activities that would be considered a management responsibility include: - Setting policies and strategic direction. - Hiring or dismissing employees. - Directing and taking responsibility for the actions of employees in relation to the employees' work for the entity. - Authorising transactions. - Controlling or managing bank accounts or investments. - Deciding which recommendations of the Firm or Network Firm or other third parties to implement. - Reporting to Those Charged with Governance on behalf of management. - Taking responsibility for: - The preparation and fair presentation of the Financial Statements in accordance with the applicable financial reporting framework. - Designing, implementing, monitoring or maintaining internal control. - 400.183 A4 Subject to compliance with paragraph R400.194, providing advice and recommendations to assist the management of an Audit Client in discharging its responsibilities is not assuming a management responsibility.
+The provision of advice and recommendations to an Audit Client might create a self-review threat and is addressed in Section 600.